kaltura-vpaas/kaltura-record-playback-meeting/readme.md

-# Kaltura Node-JS Template
-All the necessary components, and some nice-to-haves to get a node.js app running with the Kaltura API.

 # Summary
 This project is a proof of concept to show you how to programmatically use a recording created from a Kaltura Meeting.
 The meeting can be run in an ad-hoc, on the fly manner and a recording of the meeting will be available for playback.